Understanding Emotions

 Primary emotions—including happiness, sadness, anger, fear, surprise, and disgust—have traditionally been viewed as universal.
 Recent research, however, questions whether emotions are truly universal, suggesting instead that each person constructs emotions through a unique interplay of brain, body, culture, and context, as described by Dr. Lisa Feldman Barrett in “How Emotions Are Made.”

-We will begin by defining emotions that generally have a more positive valence, then those that can be positive or negative, and finally those that tend toward the negative end of the spectrum.
 Remember, however, that everyone reacts differently, so emotions that may be perceived as positive for one person may not have the same effect on another.
 Emotions are not inherently good or bad; they are simply reactions.
-Becoming aware of the nuances in our emotions gives us greater agency in managing them.
+Becoming aware of the nuances in our emotions gives us greater agency in managing them

 A fundamental rule of neuroscience is: “What you practice becomes stronger.”
-Repeatedly experiencing an emotion strengthens it.
+Repeatedly experiencing an emotion strengthens it, much like repeatedly performing a behavior strengthens it.
 This principle underscores the importance of learning to regulate emotions before they take control of us.

-Below are some of the more common and essential emotions.
-Noticing the differences and becoming more aware of the emotions you experience most often can help you manage challenging emotions and appreciate helpful ones.
-Accurately identifying your feelings at any moment supports well-being.
+The following list of emotions is not exhaustive, but noticing and becoming more aware of these common emotions can help highlight subtle differences among them.
+Noticing the emotions you experience most often can help you manage challenging emotions and appreciate helpful ones.
+Accurately identifying your feelings at any moment also supports well-being.

 Emotions with a More Positive Valence